Strong abs help you live your life to the fullest.

-- rectus abdominis – located at the front of the pelvis, this large muscle makes up the outer muscle layer (AKA the 6-pack).
-They work to bend the spine to the front / sideways.
+- Rectus Abdominis – located at the front of the pelvis, this large muscle makes up the outer muscle layer (AKA the 6-pack).
+They work to bend the spine to the front and side.

 Below are a few simple but effective abdominal exercises:

-March with twist – Marching in place is a great way to warm up before exercising.
-Now, add a twist with slow high knees to the march:
+March With A Twist – Marching in place is a great way to warm up before exercising.
+Now, add a twist with high knees to the march.

 - Stand with feet hip-width apart, shoulders down, arms overhead.
 Engage/contract your abs throughout the exercise.

-- Bring right elbow to left knee, twisting through the waist.
+- Slowly lift left knee.
+Bring right elbow to meet left knee, twisting through the waist.

 - Return to starting position.